Dardeen family homicides: Possible motives

 Determining the motive of the assailant(s) was a particularly difficult part of the case.
 The back door had been left open; there was no evidence of forced entry.
 A VCR and portable camera were in plain sight in the living room.
-Elsewhere in the house equally accessible cash and jewelry remained.
+Elsewhere in the house easily accessible cash and jewelry remained.
 These facts argued against robbery as the motive.
 Elaine had not been raped or sexually assaulted.

 Police also found no evidence of any extramarital affairs involving either Keith or Elaine that might have motivated the other party to a jealous rage.
 A stack of papers with sports scores found in the house led them to wonder whether Keith might have incurred gambling debts.
 However, Joeann Dardeen told police her son was so frugal that he raised money for his young son's college fund by reselling 50-cent cans of soda at work for a small profit.

 Despite the widespread fear the case engendered, Lewis, the Franklin County coroner, did not believe the Dardeens were randomly chosen.
 "I believe it was a very personal, deliberate thing," he told the Post-Dispatch.
 A police expert on cults told the newspaper that the rumor that Satanists were responsible was untrue, since such groups often would mutilate bodies more extensively, harvest organs, and leave symbols and lit candles at the scene of their crimes.
 None of these indications had been found at the Dardeen's trailer.

-Police did allow, however, for the possibility that, while the Dardeens were chosen purposely, it may have been a case of mistaken identity by the killer or killers.
+But police did allow for the possibility that, while the Dardeens were chosen purposely, it may have been a case of mistaken identity by the killer or killers.
 Joeann Dardeen said later that she had considered other motives someone might have had for killing her son and his family.
 "I think someone wanted Keith to sell drugs and he refused," she said in 1997.
 "Or there's a possibility someone liked Elaine and she wouldn't accept his advances and he took out his rage on both of them ...
 We just don't know."